letterpad/editor/src/initialText.md

 Texts can be **bold and strong** or they can be **italic** and **underline**.

 Lets try to embed a soundcloud track.
-You can customize the height of embeds.
-Its just a iframe property.

 [https://soundcloud.com/its-deeper-sounds/alberto-jossue-deeper-sounds-mambo-radio-recorded-live-coda-dec-2019-110120](https://soundcloud.com/its-deeper-sounds/alberto-jossue-deeper-sounds-mambo-radio-recorded-live-coda-dec-2019-110120)